josdem/hugo/content/techtalk/working_with_strings.md

 title = "Working with Strings"

 +++
 Groovy strings come in two flavors: plain strings and GStrings.
-Plain strings are instances of java.lang.String, and GStrings are instances of groovy.lang.Gstring.
-Gstring allow placeholder expressions to be resolved and evaluated at runtime.
+Plain strings are instances of java.lang.String, and GStrings are instances of groovy.lang.Gstring which allows placeholder expressions to be resolved and evaluated at runtime.

 | Start/End Characters  | Example                     |
 | --------------------- | --------------              |